Obi256/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Apply
 `Terrafrom Apply`
 Thisd will run a plan and pass the changeset to be executed by terrafrom.
 Apply shpould Prompt us a yes or no. If we want to automatically approve, we can use "auto approve" or `terraform apply--auto-approve`

+## Terraform Destroy
+Command is executed to terminate all resources that are being used.